jupyterhub/jupyterhub/docs/source/getting-started/config-basics.md

 Connections to user servers go through the proxy, and *not* the hub itself.
-If the proxy stays running when the hub restarts (for maintenance, re-configuration, etc.), then use connections are not interrupted.
+If the proxy stays running when the hub restarts (for maintenance, re-configuration, etc.), then user connections are not interrupted.
 For simplicity, by default the hub starts the proxy automatically, so if the hub restarts, the proxy restarts, and user connections are interrupted.
 It is easy to run the proxy separately,